AlvBarros/dependency_injection/README.md

 }
 ```

-In this class, `sessionToken` would be the `Autheorization` header we're supposed to send to our RESTful API.

 Take notice of `AuthenticationRepository.provider`.
 It's an instance of the class `AuthenticationProvider`.
-Here's the implementation:
+Here's the configuration:

 ```dart authentication_provider.dart
 abstract class AuthenticationProvider {